 When you experience a logic lapse, the climax becomes the conclusion.
 You imagine a situation, you figure that you would panic, and then because you’re scared, you never think through the rest of the scenario.
-You never think how you’d get through it, what you’d do to respond, and how you’d eventually move on with your life afterwards.
+You never think how you’d get through it, what you’d do to respond, and how you’d eventually move on with your life afterward.
 If you were able to do this, you wouldn’t be scared of it, because you wouldn’t think it had the power to “end” you.

 This is why exposure is the most common treatment for irrational fear.
-By reintroducing the stressor into your life in a safe way, you are able to reestablish a line of thinking that is healthier, and calmer.
+By reintroducing the stressor into your life in a safe way, you are able to re-establish a line of thinking that is healthier, and calmer.
 Basically, you prove to yourself that you will be okay, even if something scary does happen (which most of the time it does not).

 Either way, mental strength is not just hoping that nothing ever goes wrong.
 It is believing that we have the capacity to handle it if it does.

 Maybe you don’t have that self-belief yet.
 That’s okay.
 It’s not something you’re born with, it’s something you build slowly, and over time.
-It’s something you develop with practice, by addressing small problems, and then learning healthy coping mechanisms and effective reasoning skills.
+It’s something you develop with practice, by addressing small problems and then learning healthy coping mechanisms and effective reasoning skills.

-The thing is that there are millions of scary things that can happen to us in a life.
+The thing is that there are millions of scary things that can happen to us in life.
 That is true for everyone.
 When we are hung up on one over another, it’s not because it’s a more imminent or likely threat, it’s because we are less convinced we would be able to respond to it.
 To heal, we don’t need to avoid it.
-We need to develop logic to see situations for what they are, and respond appropriately to them.
+We need to develop logic to see situations for what they are and respond appropriately to them.

-So often in life, our biggest anxiety comes not from what’s actually happening, but how we think about what is happening.
+So often in life, our biggest anxiety comes not from what’s actually happening, but from how we think about what is happening.
 In that, we reclaim our emotional freedom and power.